-The District developed a new Well Construction and Rehabilitation Loan Program (Program) to assist groundwater producers within its service area to increase their groundwater pumping capabilities.
-This Program will improve the producers' ability to utilize their full groundwater extraction rights and reduce their need for imported water.
-The Program, modeled after the Safe Drinking Water Program, will provide 10-year, zero percent interest loans, up-front capital, and expert assistance with the design, construction, and implementation of new production wells and well rehabilitation projects.
+The Well Construction and Rehabilitation Loan Program (Program) assists groundwater producers within its service area to increase their groundwater pumping capabilities.
+This Program improves the producers' ability to utilize their full groundwater extraction rights and reduce their need for imported water.
+The Program, modeled after the Safe Drinking Water Program, provides 10-year, zero percent interest loans, up-front capital, and expert assistance with the design, construction, and implementation of new production wells and well rehabilitation projects.
 There is a significant economic benefit to Program recipients; specifically, when compared to the cost of imported water, each recipient has the potential to save on average \$536 per acre-foot of water at today's prices.

 In order to be eligible, the applicant must be an entity within the District's service area, must be a Party to the Central Basin Third Amended Judgment or the West Coast Basin Judgment, and must demonstrate that the new well construction or well rehabilitation project will increase their annual extraction beyond their most recent five-year total extraction average by at least 10%.
-In its initial year, the District approved two projects each receiving \$1.5 million loans.
-One project is expected to yield 2,300 acre-feet per year (afy) and the other 2,022 afy.
+Thus far there are two Program recipients, each receiving \$1.5 million loans.
+One project is complete and is expected to yield 2,300 AFY and the other, still in process, is expected to yield 2,022 AFY.
 The overall goal of the Program is to support the District's initiative of reaching full adjudicated pumping rights by 2040 and to provide assistance to disadvantaged communities.